optimex-xyz/market-maker-sdk/README.md

 - **Query Parameters**:
   - `from_token_id` (string): The ID of the source token.
   - `to_token_id` (string): The ID of the destination token.
   - `amount` (string): The amount of the source token to be traded, represented as a string in base 10 to accommodate large numbers.
-This should be treated as a BigInt in your implementation.
+  - `session_id` (string, optional): A unique identifier for the session.
+  - `deposited` (boolean, optional): Whether the deposit has been confirmed.
+This allows the PMM to decide the returned quote.
+  - `trade_timeout` (string, optional): The deadline when user is expected to receive tokens from PMM in UNIX timestamp.
+We expect the trade to be completed before this timeout.
+But if not, some actions can still be taken.
+  - `script_timeout` (string, optional): The hard timeout for the trade, UNIX timestamp.
+After this timeout, the trade will not be processed further.

 #### Example Request